Suppose that you have a set of points, where the

 When referring to a coordinate plane, also called a Cartesian plane, the four sections are called quadrants.
 The first quadrant is the upper right section, the second quadrant is the upper left, the third quadrant is the lower left and the fourth quadrant is the lower right.

 Suppose we wanted to visualize Joseph’s total cost of riding at the amusement park.
-Using the table generated in a previous Concept, the graph can be constructed as (number of rides, total cost).
+Using the table below, let's construct the graph of the function such that

 The green dots represent the combination of